 Select a VOX level if you wish to use the signal level as a recording trigger.
 Recording starts when the level of the signal on the line that is connected to the recording channel is above the level set by the VOX level.
-It stops when the signal level is below the VOX level, but after a user configurable grace period: see VOX Timeout in section 7.4.4 Call Settings.
+It stops when the signal level is below the VOX level, but after a user configurable grace period: see VOX Timeout below.